 Now, Select Tools | Level Resources from the main drop-down menu at the top of the screen.
 This will open the Level Resources window as shown in Figure 6.

 Additional leveling priorities can be defined in this window by clicking the add button at the bottom.
 If you don’t click the “Level resources only within activity total float”, the project completion date may change.
 Then click on the Level button and see the differences between the previous and the current situation as shown in Figure 7.

 If you click the schedule button, the schedule turns back to the previous situation.
 To prevent this, go to the Schedule Options and click the “Level Resources During Scheduling” option as shown in Figure 8.

 In this simple example, we discussed the definition of resource leveling and demonstrated how to perform it in Primavera P6.
 As it is seen from the example it is not possible to remove all the overloads completely from the schedule all the time.
 However, it is possible to remove the overloads partially.
 Most of the projects are resource-constrained.
-Therefore, efficient resource management should be made in order to complete the project on time and budget.
-It is not possible to achieve the project’s goals without optimizing and coordination of limited resources.
+Therefore, efficient resource management should be made in order to complete the project on time and on budget.
+It is not possible to achieve the project’s goals without optimizing and coordinating limited resources.

 Irma Gilda is chief executive of Sonic Training and Consultancy Co., the training platform offers project planning and scheduling More than 60 k learners have used the platform to attain professional success.
 Irma is a professional Primavera P6 Trainer.